389ds/389ds.github.io/docs/389ds/design/replication-monitor-design.md

 Overview
 ========

-We should be able to monitor multi-master replication topologies, its lag times and other agreement parameters.
+We should be able to monitor multi-supplier replication topologies, its lag times and other agreement parameters.
 It should include even complex situations with chains of different instances where M1 -> M2 -> M3 but M1 is not replicated directly to M3.

 This document is concentrated on describing the logic behind the replication report generation.